schacon/testy/README.md

 # Blink

-This repository has an example file to blink the LED on an Arduino board.
+This repository has an example file to blink the LED on an Arduino board. this repository has used in Git book.